This article will share with you my experience buying Malaysian & US stocks via the Maybank trading platform.

 - A flat fee of USD 25 (for total purchases below USD 6,250)

 For my Coca Cola (KO) example, I only bought 6 stocks with a value of 6 x USD 40.06 = USD 240.36.
 So my trading fee is USD 25 for this not so smart transaction.

-Total Cost for Me to Buy This Us Stock
+Total Cost for Me to Buy This US Stock

 The total cost for me to own 6 units of KO stock was USD 240.36 + USD 25 = USD 265.36.

-This was not a smart decision to only buy 6 stocks in 1 order.
+It was not a smart decision to only buy 6 stocks in 1 order.
 The brokerage fee for me to acquire 6 units of KO stocks or 1000, is the same at USD 25 per transaction.

 In hindsight, if I waited until I had more cash, I’d purchase at least 30 stocks in 1 shot to save on the brokerage fees.

-But then again, if I need to wait until I have enough money for that, I’ll never own any US stocks.
+But then again, if I need to wait until I have enough money for that, or I’ll never own any US stocks.
 Legit chicken and egg situation.